 Test Planning

-In the planning phase, testers define the scope of the performance test, set clear objectives and goals, and identify key performance metrics to measure.
+In the test planning phase, testers define the scope of the performance test, set clear objectives and goals, and identify key performance metrics to measure.
 This phase also involves creating test scenarios and selecting appropriate tools.

 Test Design

-During the design phase, testers create detailed test scripts and scenarios based on the defined objectives.
+During test design phase, testers create detailed test scripts and scenarios based on the defined objectives.
 Test data, user profiles, and environmental parameters are carefully configured to simulate real-world conditions accurately.
 It's also time to identify the testing environment and explore different types of performance test types.

 Test Execution